rybafish/rybafish.github.io/config.md

 `saveKPIs: True`

 Saves enabled KPIs.
 KPIs saved per host/port pair.
 Information saved in layout.yaml - delete it in case of problems.
+This feature requres saveLayout to be enabled.

 ### saveOpenTabs (v 0.7)
 `saveOpenTabs: True`

 When enabled - open consoles will be re-opened after the restart, even if not saved.
 Backups will be saved in "bkp" folder.
+This feature requres saveLayout to be enabled.

 #### experimental
 `experimental: True`